sergioiglesias1/bank-campaign-predictor/README.md

 - Pipelines are used for SVM and Logistic Regression to combine scaling + model
 - All models are tuned with RandomizedSearchCV for optimal hyperparameters

-> Random Forest is not in a pipeline because it does not need scaling.
+> All models (including Random Forest) are now encapsulated in pipelines for robust deployment.

 ### 5. Evaluation
 - Accuracy, precision, recall, F1-score, and AUC-ROC